ethersync/ethersync/docs/decisions/03-process-structure.md

 A related, but independent question: How should editors communicate with the daemon processes?
 There seem to be at least three options:

-1. Using a "connector/sidecar process" (started by `ethersync editor-connect`, for example), which each editor spawns itself, and then communicates with it via stdin/stdout.
+1. Using a "connector/sidecar process" (started by `teamtype editor-connect`, for example), which each editor spawns itself, and then communicates with it via stdin/stdout.
 This is similar to how LSPs are spawned.
 The connector processes would then connect with the respective daemon process using a socket connection, and just pass messages through.
 2. Directly using a Unix domain socket connection.
 3. Directly using a TCP connection.